PZebarth/Python-Spark-Big-Data-Supervised-Learning/README.md

 I was able to make several conclusion based on my analysis: <br>

-* Page interactions constitued most of my engineered variables and had the greatest covariance with customer churn
+* Page interactions constitued most of my engineered variables and had the greatest covariance with customer churn<br>
-* The algorithm had an f1 score and accuracy of 72-75% based on the number of engineered features for the testing data
+* The algorithm had an f1 score and accuracy of 72-75% based on the number of engineered features for the testing data<br>
-* This algorithm can scale to a distributed spark cluster to run a 12GB dataset through AWS which is the ultimate goal of this project
+* This algorithm can scale to a distributed spark cluster to run a 12GB dataset through AWS which is the ultimate goal of this project<br>

-In conlcusion I made a model which would improve how Sparkify identifies users who will churn and can incentivize them to stay before they leave.
+In conlcusion I made a model which would improve how Sparkify identifies users who will churn and can incentivize them to stay before they leave.<br>

+## Conclusion

+The goal of this project is to take a dataset, perform feature engineering, scale the features and perform some modelling so that we can make accurate predictions on whether a customer will churn or not.<br>

+This was accomplished through imperative feature engineering of the userId, page, level, and churn columns.
+Minmax feature scaling was applied to all engineered features.
+During modelling a random forest classifier was used.
+I was able to make a model with an f1 of 67-72%% on testing and validation datasets.<br>

+Feature engineering had its difficulties.
+Choosing which features of the original data we wanted to keep and transform to the variables we would use for modelling took alot of trial and error.
+What you see in the feature engineering section is my final polished work.
+I challeneged myself to refrain from using SQL or declaritive programming, which I'm more comfortable with, and used imperative programming to make it more concise and clean. <br>

+I could further improve the exploratory data analysis section which could be made more concise by the use of imperative programming instead of declarative.
+Furthermore, I wish I choose more parameters to hyper tune to create a model with a better F1 score.
+Afterall, the more accurate the model the more users we can retain.<br>